 A career in the legal field is one that is not just financially lucrative but also interesting, rewarding, and diverse.
 While some people decide to train as general solicitors that deal with a variety of different legal matters, there are others that prefer to focus on a particular area of the law such as personal injury.
 This is a specialist area that enables you to help those whose lives have been affected by personal injury through helping them fight for the compensation that they are entitled to.

 Falling under the law of tort, Personal Injury or PI law deals with a range of different areas.
-This could include everything from trips and falls in public areas through to accident at work claims, health and safety breaches, and related issues such as medical negligence.
+This could include everything from trips and falls in public areas through to a work accident help guide from Legal Expert, health and safety breaches, and related issues such as medical negligence.
 The aim of this area of law is to try and get the injured party back to the position they would have been in had they not sustained the injury through compensation.
 While some injuries may be serious or permanent ones, the compensation can make up for things such as loss of income as well as pain and suffering.

 Becoming a solicitor in this legal field